ilyagr/diffedit3/README.md

 edit-args = ["$left", "$right", "$output"]
 ```

 Then, the tool will be used for `jj split` and many other commands.
+If you don't
+make it the default diff-editor, you can use `jj split --tool diffedit3`.

+TODO: Explain `jj split --tool :builtin-web` once that's implemented.

 ## Potential uses outside `jj`